adamlwgriffiths/amazon_scraper/README.rst

 turn uses Bottlenose style parameters.
 Hence the non-Pythonic parameter names (ItemId).

-The AmazonScraper constructor will pass 'kwargs' to `Bottlenose <https://github.com/lionheart/bottlenose>`_ (via Amazon Simple Product API).
+The AmazonScraper constructor will pass 'args' and 'kwargs' to `Bottlenose <https://github.com/lionheart/bottlenose>`_ (via Amazon Simple Product API).
 Bottlenose supports AWS regions, queries per second limiting, query caching and other nice features.
 Please view Bottlenose' API for more information on this.

 The latest version of python-amazon-simple-product-api (1.5.0 at time of writing), doesn't support these arguemnts, only Region.